I was so excited to see Beltany Stone Circle

 With the help of Google maps and a website I had stumbled across months ago, I found my way to the village of Raphoe (which I learned is pronounced RA-foe) and there I found plenty of signage to the stone circle.

-Now it was a chily, windy day.
+It was a chily, windy day.

 Walking across the field, I couldn’t help but understand why the ancient people chose this spot for this sacred circle.

-Today there are about 60 or so stones all around
+Today there are about 60 or so stones all around.

 But there may have been as many as 80.

 My imagination runs wild with what they looked like, what they wore and what they used the stone circle for.